 - Children’s clothing

-Third-party lab testing is the only way to verify whether your children’s clothing products are compliant.
-Many testing companies such as Bureau Veritas and QIMA, provide REACH testing for different kinds of children’s products.
+Third-party lab testing is often the only way to verify whether your children’s clothing products are compliant.
+Many testing companies such as Intertek and QIMA, provide REACH testing for different kinds of children’s products.

-It is essential to instruct your supplier about REACH regulation, and book REACH compliance testing before importing it to the European Union.
+It is essential to instruct your supplier about REACH, and book REACH compliance testing before importing it to the European Union.

 Some textile fabrics and clothing parts (e.g. zippers and buttons) may contain excessive amounts of restricted chemicals and heavy metals.
 Notice that you will have to cover the testing costs regardless of whether the lab test is successful or not.